P. Lion: Career

 P. Lion's achieved international fame with his two hits "Happy Children" (1983, produced by Davide Zambelli of the band Scotch) and "Dream" (1984).
-"Dream" was the theme of the French TV and radio chart show Top 50 from 1984–93, and "Happy Children" was remixed to become the new theme of the French Top 50 since 2000.
+"Dream" was the theme of the French TV and radio chart show Top 50 from 1984 to 1993, and "Happy Children" was remixed to become the new theme of the French Top 50 since 2000.

 P. Lion's first album Springtime was released in 1984.
 He contributed significantly to its realization, writing music and lyrics for all the songs, working on the arrangements with Zambelli and Walter Verdi, co-producing and playing keyboards.

 After his first album, P. Lion signed to the Milan label Discomagic Records, the biggest dance label in Italy at the time.
 There, he produced his own singles such as "Believe Me" and "Under the Moon" with Durium.
 In 1995, he released A Step in the Right Way, an album with FMA and the publisher Allione.
 He collaborated as arranger on some productions by Betty Villani and Tony Sheridan.